LinShi11/csci-476-594-spring2021-private/lab01/README.md

 MAIL=/var/mail/root
 _=./myenv_environ
 ```
 In this task, we made the program to a Set-UID program by running the two sudo commands given to us.
 Then I decided to run the program, which I could conclude that changing it to Set-UID program does not affect the environment variables.
 Then, out of curiosity, I decided to run the same program with root.
 Which is outputting the environment variables associated with root.
-For example, its HOME=/root.
+For example, its HOME=/root. [user seed]("task5/myenv_environ2.txt"), [root]("task5/myenv_environ3.txt").

 ##### Task 5.3:

 In this task, we are modifying the PATH, LD_LIBRARY_PATH, and TASK5 and determine whether that will be inherited in the child process.
 ```
 [02/11/21]seed@VM:~/.../task5$ export PATH=/home/seed/Desktop/lab01/task5:$PATH